PankratzLab/Genvisis-Docs/RunTheGenvisisWorkflow/run-marker-blast-annotation-illumina.md

 #### 5: Number of threads

 #### 6: Download remotely available BLAST program requirement

-Genvisis will download this program automatically when you check the Run Marker BLAST Annotation step.
-[VERIFY WITH ROSE]
+Genvisis is built to work with BLAST 2.13.0 and will automatically download it if it is not available in your local environment.